chr1st0scli/RainLisp/RainLisp/Docs/quick-start/lists.md

 recursion, effectively allow us to iterate over the list's elements.

-Next, let's see some library procedures that implement some common [list operations](list-operations.md) in the functional languages domain.
+Next, let's see some library procedures that implement some common [list operations](list-operations.md) in the functional programming world.